-Temple University Hospital and Jeanes Hospital do not exclude participation in, and no one is denied the benefits of, the delivery of quality medical care on the basis of race, religious creed, sex, sexual orientation, gender identity, disability, age, ancestry, color, national origin, physical ability, or source of payment.
+Temple University Hospital, Inc., Jeanes Hospital, and the American Oncologic Hospital, doing business as Fox Chase Cancer Center do not exclude participation in, and no one is denied the benefits of, the delivery of quality medical care on the basis race, ethnicity, religion, sexual orientation, gender, gender identity/expression, disability, age, ancestry, color, national origin, physical ability, level of education, or source of payment.

 TEMPLE UNIVERSITY HEALTH SYSTEM, INC. (TUHS)

 NOTICE OF PRIVACY PRACTICES REGARDING PROTECTED HEALTH INFORMATION

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED, AND HOW YOU CAN GAIN ACCESS TO THE INFORMATION.
 PLEASE REVIEW IT CAREFULLY.